feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/ui_controls.md

 - Small UI scale to maximize content
 - Single view or heavily asymmetric split
 - Minimize open windows
-- Use dropdowns for navigation
+- Use the top bar hover lists for navigation

 ### For Presentations